 As a home buyer, you have a right to know exactly what a typical home inspection is.
-The following information should give you a better understanding of what Your Home Inspector in San Antonio will and will not do for you during the course of the home inspection.
+The following information should give you a better understanding of what a Buyer’s Inspection by Your Home Inspector in San Antonio will and will not do for you during the course of the home inspection.
 First and foremost, a home inspection is a visual survey of those easily accessible areas that an inspector can clearly see.
 No destructive testing or dismantling is done during the course of an inspection, therefore an inspector can only you exactly what was clearly in evidence at the time and date of the inspection.
 Inspectors eyes are not any better than the buyers, except that the inspector is trained to look for specific signs, anomalies, and clues that may lead to the discovery of actual or potential defects or deficiencies.
 Inspectors base their inspections on the Standards of Practice provided to them by the Texas Real Estate Commission.
 These Standards tell what the inspector must and can do as well as what the inspector is not required to do.
 (We always give a copy of the Standards to our clients.
-If your inspector has not given you a copy, ask for one.)
+If your inspector has not given you a copy, ask for one.
 If our inspector suspects a problem, he will report it to you and may recommend further evaluation by a licensed technician or engineer.

 - Are all of the electrical receptacles properly wired for proper polarity?